Analogous-Structures-Labs/astruct-blog-examples/001-poetic-python-package-management/README.md

 Having taught many old tricks to new dogs, the Python community has not shied away from picking up new tricks from their new dog peers.
 Similar to the above mentioned formats, the emerging pyproject.toml format intends to be the single format across package management for Python.
 The format uses [TOML](https://toml.io/en/), a minimal and and more readable language for configuration files, making it more similar to Rust's Cargo.toml than JS's package.json.

-First suggested in [PEP 518](https://peps.python.org/pep-0518/) and expanded upon in subsequent PEPs, the case for pyproject.toml was primarily compelled by the desire to replace the aging setup.py manifest format used in packages as defined by setuptools and distutils before it.
+First suggested in [PEP 518](https://peps.python.org/pep-0518/) and expanded upon in subsequent PEPs, the primary motivation for pyproject.toml was to replace the aging setup.py manifest format used in packages as defined by setuptools and distutils before it.
 Beginning with [PEP 621](https://peps.python.org/pep-0621/), pyproject.toml has become the [standard format](https://packaging.python.org/en/latest/specifications/declaring-project-metadata/) for specifying a package's metadata and both [setuptools](https://setuptools.pypa.io/en/latest/userguide/pyproject_config.html) and [pip](https://pip.pypa.io/en/stable/reference/build-system/pyproject-toml/) now "speak" this format.

 ## pyproject.toml for humans